 Ex-forces and single, homeless and on the streets

 Many single homeless people don't qualify for help from any local authority.
 There is a range of services for people who find themselves homeless:

-- SPACES can help you find permanent/temporary accommodation, or they can refer you to the Beacon in Catterick, North Yorkshire.
-Telephone 0345 111 0000 or email firstname.lastname@example.org
+- SPACES: can help you find permanent/temporary accommodation, or they can refer you to the Beacon in Catterick, North Yorkshire.

-- Combat Stress provides effective clinical treatment and support to veterans of the British Armed Forces as well as to currently serving and ex members of the Army Reserve (TA) and Reserve Forces who are suffering mental ill health.
-They have a 24hr, 365 days a year helpline on 0800 138 1619.
-The support desk for the North West can be contacted on 01292 561 355
+- Combat Stress: effective clinical treatment and support to veterans of the British Armed Forces as well as to currently serving and ex members of the Army Reserve (TA) and Reserve Forces who are suffering mental ill health.
+The support desk for the North West can be contacted on 01292 561 355.

-- First Step provides a range or psychological interventions which are delivered by qualified practitioners, including one to one treatments.
-Your can contact them on 0300 123 9122 or by your GP
+- First Step: provides a range or psychological interventions which are delivered by qualified practitioners, including one to one treatments.
+You can contact them on 0300 123 9122 or by your GP.

-- SSAFA provide housing advice to people currently serving in the forces and ex services personnel and their families
+- SSAFA: housing advice for people currently serving in the forces and ex services personnel and their families.

-- Homeless England directory provides details of day centres and hostels across the UK
+- Homeless England directory: details of day centres and hostels across the UK.

 Veterans Housing Advice (VHA) is a new service which provides clear pathways for ex-Service personnel in housing need throughout the United Kingdom to move into permanent homes.
 It is provided in partnership with The Royal British Legion, Shelter and Connect Assist, its main aim is to make accessing the services of charities easier through a telephone helpline open seven days a week from 8am to 8pm.